electric-sql/pglite/docs/docs/filesystems.md

 PGlite VFSs are under active development, and we plan to extend the range of options in future, as well as make it easy for users to create their own filesystems.

+We would recommend using the IndexedDB VFS in the browser at the current time as the OPFS VFS is not supported by Safari.

 ## In-memory FS

 The in-memory FS is the default when starting PGlite, and it is available on all platforms.
 All files are kept in memory and there is no persistance, other than calling [`pg.dumpDataDir()`](./api.md#dumpdatadir) and then using the [`loadDataDir`](./api.md#options) option at start.